Table of Contents[Hide][Show]

-During the first and second world wars, many countries encouraged their citizens to grow gardens, often called “Victory Gardens.”
+During World War I and World War II, many countries encouraged their citizens to grow gardens, often called “Victory Gardens.”
 This relieved some of the burden on the public food supply and was marketed as a way to help the war efforts.
-In fact, some sources report that 41% of the food consumed during these times was grown in these home gardens.
+In fact, some sources report that 41% of the food Americans consumed during these times was grown in these home gardens.

-Vacant lots and public parks became fields of vegetables and many people grew gardens in their front yards or on rooftops.
+Vacant lots and public parks became fields of vegetables and many people grew beets, swiss chard, tomatoes, and lettuce in their front yards or on rooftops.

 Most sources agree that the majority of us are not consuming enough vegetables and fruits.
 In fact, the CDC reported that only 27% of us are consuming the recommended amount of vegetables per day (and many experts claim that the recommended amounts are lower than they should be anyway!)

-Another problem we face is rising food costs.
-Prices are rising on all types of foods, and organic vegetables and fruits are often especially pricey.
+We also face the problem of rising food costs.
+Prices are rising on all types of foods.
+We all know too well that organic vegetables and fruits and other “healthy” products are often especially pricey.
 In fact, even in the comments on this blog, the most common reason cited for not eating enough vegetables or choosing organic options is the prohibitive cost.

+There are strategies for eating real food on a budget, but it’s an uphill battle.
 Sadly, this problem doesn’t seem likely to get better any time soon.
-Food prices are expected to continue to rise in the coming years and choosing organic produce will only get more difficult.
+Food prices are expected to continue to rise in the coming years and choosing to buy organic produce will only get more difficult.

-I’ve said before that there is much wisdom we can learn from older generations, and their victory gardens are no exception.
-Though about 40% of US households grow gardens of some kind (according to 2008 data), increasing this number could address both rising food costs and increasing health issues.
+I’ve said before that there is much wisdom we can learn from older generations, and their knowledge of food production is no exception.
+Though about 40% of U.S. households grow gardens of some kind, increasing this number could address both rising food costs and increasing health issues.

 Having a garden provides other benefits as well!

-No matter how much (or how little) space you have, you can grow some organic vegetables.
-From tiny-scale gardens like sprouts and microgreens in the kitchen to a large-scale garden in the backyard, we can all grow something.
+No matter how much (or how little) space you have, you can grow your own organic vegetables.
+From tiny-scale gardens like sprouts and microgreens in the kitchen to a large-scale garden in the backyard, we can all grow something!